Welcome to the Alley

-Reeder's Alley is situated in the southwest corner of downtown, and is the oldest intact piece of early Helena.
+Reeder's Alley is situated in the southwest corner of downtown Helena, the capitol of Montana.
+It is the oldest intact piece of early Helena.
 The property is a strong link to the beginnings of a settlement here, offering insights into the lives of miners, the Chinese influence, building techniques of the time, and life of the common men and women who came here seeking their fortune.

 In December 2000, Darrell and Kathy Gustin, then owners of Reeder's Alley, donated the Reeder's Alley properties to the Montana Heritage Commission.
 The Montana Heritage Commission and the State of Montana are very grateful to the Gustins for their generous gift, and for their wish to preserve historic Reeder's Alley into the future.

 The buildings in Reeder's Alley are designated as an historic district listed in the National Register of Historic Places with the National Park Service.

 Learn more about the Alley by watching this Overview of Reeder's Alley by Ellen Baumler, Interpretive Historian at the Montana Historical Society.